douglascraigschmidt/LiveLessons/Java8/README.md

 . ex45 - This example shows how the Java regular expression methods
-         can be used in conjunction with Java sequential streams to search the complete works of Shakespeare bardWorks for word.
+         can be used in conjunction with Java sequential streams to search the complete works of Shakespeare (bardWorks) for particular words and phrases.
-         It also show how to encode and decode a regular expression string so it can be sent and received as part of a URL.

 . ex46 - This example shows how the Java regular expressions can be
          encoded and decoded so they can be sent and received as part